sabre-io/Baikal/INSTALL.md

 Add a new CalDAV account:

-* Download a DAV Sync Client i.e. DAVdroid
+* Download a DAV Sync Client (i.e. DAVdroid; if DAVdroid, see 5.10 below also)
 * Add a new DAVdroid account
 * I.e. enter the following URL-Format for CalDAV: `http://dav.mydomain.com/cal.php/calendars/<username>/default/ or http://YOUR_IP/cal.php/calendars/<username>/default/`
 * Use your email-address as account name